Bixi81/COVID-19/README.md

 As of 4 April 2020, according to German [media reports](https://www.swr.de/swraktuell/corona-testkapazitaeten-gesteigert-100.html), the Covid-19 test capacity in Germany currently amounts to 100000 per day, compared to 7000 per day in early March.
 In South Korea, about 400000 people are tested daily.

+5 April 2020: Germany's chancellery minister Helge Braun - according to media reports - says that new infections must not double in less than 10 to 14 days, in order for the German health sector, to cope with the number of patients.

 **2. Overall Trends**

 On a semi-log scale, the number of newly discovered/reported infections keeps growing.
 However, there is a slight decrease of the growth rate over time on average.